FTeichmann/ldif2OntowikiUsers/README.md

 Cronjob
 ===

-To enable an user data update routine, fill in config.ini.tpl and
+To enable an user data update routine, fill in config.tpl and
 ```
-mv config.ini.tpl config.ini
+mv config.tpl config.php
 ```
 See cron.php for details.